JalexSocial/Rizzy/README.md

 ## Latest Updates

+### Version 3.0.1
+- Removed RzEditForm and RzFormContext
+- Added more native approach that allows for embedding Rz* components inside a standard EditForm

 ### Version 3.0.0
 - Removed MVC-specific elements like Url and ActionContext from RzViewContext
 - Removed Newtonsoft dependency and switched to System.Text.Json single quote encoding for AlpineJs